jedjoud10/cflake-engine/README.md

-# HypoEngine
+# cFlake Engine
-My custom game engine, built in Rust and OpenGL!
+Jed's Custom Game engine, built in Rust and OpenGL

-This game engine is used in multiple of my own games that use procedural terrain generation!
+Gotta work on documenting this...